Saturday, October 28, 2023

 Then it stumbles on something.

 The mind remembers reading an email last evening that said that the package I had ordered from Amazon will be delivered sometime today.
-The memory instantly releases a rush of dopamine and I suddenly feel all perked up ready to get out of bed, face the day, and get on with the usual items in the portfolio of engagements that are laid out for the day.
+The memory instantly releases a rush of dopamine and I suddenly feel all perked up and motivated to get out of bed, face the day, and get on with the usual items in the portfolio of engagements that are laid out for the day.

 Praise Lord Amazon.
 It has once again rescued me and has given me something different to anticipate and look forward to.